MicrosoftDocs/azure-docs/articles/devtest-lab/devtest-lab-configure-marketplace-images.md

 # Configure Azure Marketplace image settings in Azure DevTest Labs

-DevTest Labs supports creating new VMs based on Azure Marketplace images depending on how you have configured Azure Marketplace images to be used in your lab.
-This article will show you how to specify which, if any, Azure Marketplace images can be used when creating new VMs in a lab.
+DevTest Labs supports creating VMs based on Azure Marketplace images depending on how you have configured Azure Marketplace images to be used in your lab.
+This article shows you how to specify which, if any, Azure Marketplace images can be used when creating VMs in a lab.

 ## Select which Azure Marketplace images are allowed when creating a VM